martinescardo/TypeTopology/README.md

 at the place of contribution.

  * [html rendering of the Agda code](http://www.cs.bham.ac.uk/~mhe/TypeTopology/index.html).

+   There is also an [alternative html rendering](https://pdmosses.github.io/TypeTopology) by [Peter Mosses](https://pdmosses.github.io/).

  * [search](https://www.cs.bham.ac.uk/~mhe/TypeTopologySearch.html) for a name, a fragment of one, a concept, a definition, or a contributor, including wildcards.
  * [emacs search command](https://github.com/martinescardo/TypeTopologySearch/blob/main/README.md) for TypeTopology.
  * [brief module descriptions](https://github.com/martinescardo/TypeTopologyModuleDescriptions).